What if FODZYME® isn't working?Updated 2 days ago

 If FODZYME® doesn't seem effective, run through the following checklist.
 Small adjustments in any of these areas can make a noticeable difference.

-• Timing: Are you taking it with your first bite, not before or after eating?
+- Timing: Are you taking it with your first few bites, not before or after eating?

-• Distribution: Is FODZYME® making direct contact with the food?
+- Distribution: Is FODZYME® making direct contact with your food?
 Have you mixed it in or applied it across the dish?

-• Food type: Does the meal contain FODMAPs that FODZYME® actually targets (fructans, GOS, lactose)?
+- Food type: Does the meal contain FODMAPs that FODZYME® actually targets (fructans, GOS, lactose)?
+Use the Monash University FODMAP Diet App or our free FODMAP Food Scanner as a resource.

 Your environment & state of mind matter

-Digestion is influenced by more than just what you eat.
+Digestion is influenced by more than just food.
 How you feel physically and emotionally can affect your results.
 Consider this:

 Stress and anxiety can trigger or worsen digestive symptoms independent of FODMAPs.
 For the most accurate assessment of whether FODZYME® is working, try testing it at home when you're relaxed.
 Once you feel confident in your results, you can use it more freely in other settings.